 Life is a competition from Day 1

 Take today for example.
 I showed my son the pictures I posted (with his permission) for back to school.
 He asked to see some from other people.
 Then he saw the ‘likes’.
 PAY ATTENTION HERE.
 When he asked me about it, I told him his grandparents, aunts, and uncles had seen it and that was all that mattered.
-These kids are growing up completely immersed in social media.
+Being a kid today means being completely immersed in social media.
 We already know how much of a struggle it is for us, so imagine what it can do to them.
 LEAD BY EXAMPLE and LIVE BY YOUR WORD.

 And it’s not JUST social media for these kiddos.
 It’s EVERYTHING.
 Everything is so dang competitive!
 There’s all this gobbledegook about participation awards and nobody gets their feelings hurt… but at the same time kids still have to compete to get into schools and onto teams.
 Looking at High School students today I am flabbergasted by their resumes!
 I thought I was cool because I had a part-time job and good grades!
 PSHHH!